24 min read

 One of the biggest challenges businesses face when implementing AI for procurement is integrating it with their existing systems.
 Many procurement operations still rely on legacy ERP platforms that were never built to support modern AI tools.
 These older systems often operate in silos, with limited flexibility, which makes it difficult to align AI solutions without disrupting established processes.

 Additionally, procurement processes themselves can add another layer of complexity.
-Managing multiple suppliers, contracts, and compliance requirements generates vast amounts of data that often exist in scattered or inconsistent formats.
+The need for simultaneous management of multiple suppliers, contracts, and compliance requirements leads to vast amounts of data that often exist in scattered or inconsistent formats.
+Procurement AI tools struggle to deliver value when they aren’t provided with clean, structured, and coherent data.

-Procurement AI tools struggle to deliver value when they can’t access clean, structured, and connected data.
-This combination of outdated systems and fragmented workflows creates a significant barrier for businesses looking to smoothly implement AI.
+The combination of outdated systems and fragmented workflows creates a significant barrier for businesses looking to smoothly implement AI.

 Data dependency